TODAY WE TEACH YOU HOW TO SET UP A NATIVITY SCENE SET:

 THIS IS HOW TO BUILD YOUR OWN CHRISTMAS NATIVITY SCENE:

-The Three Wise Men.
 Your Nativity scene set isn’t made just to be looked at: you have to interact with it too!
-And this is where the Three Wise Men come into action: Every day you must move them one step closer to the Stable, so that they arrive there on January 6th, the Epifany Day.
+And this is where the Three Wise Men come into action: Every day you must move them one step closer to the Stable, so that they arrive there on January 6th, the Epiphany Day.

 AND BONUS!
 What about the Caganer?
 Is there really a Pooping Man?